timball/ping-rrd-grapher/README.md

     * moreutils
     * rrdtool
+    * OSX ... haven't done the things to make this many unix friendly just dealt w/ brew and sadness

 Usage:

-    1. `vi settings.sh` and edit `PING_HOST` to suit your needs.
+    1. `./install.sh` and edit add the output line to your crontab to suit your needs.
-    2. create rrd db: `./create-ping-rrddb.sh`
-    3. ping things: `./do-ping.sh`
+    2. hold on to your butts and optionally edit the etc/zping-hosts.conf
-    4. wait (the longer the better but will only graph 24h worth of stuff)
+    3. wait (the longer the better but will only graph 24h worth of stuff)
-    5. graph things: `./graph-ping-rrddb.sh`
+    5. images will be in the zpings/ directory

 ### Inspiration
 [https://calomel.org/rrdtool.html](https://calomel.org/rrdtool.html)